Cass Mann: Deadly Counsels

 His article, "Deadly Counsels: The Necrophiliacs of AIDS", was a chapter in the book edited by John Lauritsen and Ian Young: The AIDS Cult: Essays on the gay health crisis (1997).
 He wrote:

 I declare that the greatest danger to people living with "HIV" and "AIDS" is the wholesale pollution of "AIDS" counselling by the death-promoting and life-negating philosophy of such counsellors as Kübler-Ross, whose disciples have been placed in practically all the major UK "AIDS" counselling agencies, with tragic consequences.
 When people come to them for advice, the Kübler-Ross counsellors tell them to prepare for their own imminent death, which, they unscientifically claim, inevitably follows a diagnosis of being HIV-antibody positive.

 …'Don't accept that having HIV or AIDS is a death sentence'; 'Question the medical knowledge and scientific accuracy of all AIDS data you have been presented with'; 'Find out what people living healthily with HIV/AIDS are doing with their lives'; 'Only have in your life that which supports and celebrates your aims and purposes, and detach immediately from everything that doesn't.'
 He concluded the essay by saying, 'for all those who have condemned us to die, the following message: LIVING IS THE BEST REVENGE!'

 A year before his death Cass was commissioned by AIDS Videos to make a number of short films encapsulating Positively Healthy's message.
 The videos went live on YouTube in March 2008.

 Final years and death

 Cass remained faithful to this ethos both in his work at Positively Healthy and in his own life.
 Following his HIV diagnosis in 1985, he lived a full and active life until his health began to decline 23 years later, reportedly from Hodgkin’s Lymphoma.
-As his health deteriorated he became increasingly private and isolated himself from everyone other than his closest friends.
+As his health deteriorated he became increasingly private and isolated himself from everyone other than his closest friends. he died in 2009.